- Development, Land Use & Construction

 Bulk waste cannot be placed at the curb for collection any earlier than three work days prior to collection.

-Bulk household waste piles cannot exceed 4 feet by 4 feet by 10 feet.
-Bulk yard waste piles cannot exceed 4 feet by 4 feet by 6 feet.
+A bulk household waste pile (one per household per collection) cannot exceed 4 feet by 4 feet by 10 feet.
+A bulk yard waste pile cannot exceed 4 feet by 4 feet by 6 feet.

 Bulk Household Items are limited to 12 times per year per residence.
 Bulk Yard/Tree Debris collections are not limited.